Duncan House, Castlecrag: Materials

 The house is single storey, built of stone blocks and "knitlock" concrete blocks.
 The knitlock is reinforced with galvanised iron/steel, the galvanising being a late development in knitlock reinforcing.
 Burley Griffin's design was a small house with a square plan.
 Corner piers of rock faced sandstone rubble, squared and coursed, contrast with recessed walls of smooth dressed concrete blocks of a sandstone-gold colour (finished with grains of sandstone).
 The roof is flat with no eaves, and the window openings are rectangular with painted timber framing.
 Paired casement windows with large panes of rhomboid shaped glass, and french doors with panes of the same design open to the garden.
 Closeness to the garden and nature were integral elements of the house design, and Walter Burley Griffin himself contributed specimens of Australian flora for planting throughout Castlecrag.

 Style

 The knitlock wall sections have curved ribbing similar to vertical fins, which are accented by ribbed concave crenellations.
-The crenellated parapet elements rise gracefully and monumentally above the roofline, bringing a castle or church-like suggestion to the exterior through gothic style elements.
+The crenellated parapet elements rise above the roofline, bringing a castle or church-like suggestion to the exterior through gothic style elements.
 The 70 degree angled window pane settings create chevron patterns on the french doors and windows, adding further decorative interest to the facade, and reminiscent of a pointed arch motif (another gothic style marker).
 Chevron motifs and vertical fins are also characteristic of the Inter War Art Deco style, but Burley Griffin's use of rusticated stone and his philosophy of creating a building in harmony with the landscape resulted in a fusion of grace with earthy ambience at the Duncan House.